 When all three berths are occupied, cruise ships can dock at Berth JPS-2 (dedicated to ferries), which is adjacent to Berth JPS -1.

 The cruise port terminal (Riga Passenger Terminal) is located on Daugava River, and next to the ferry berth JPS-2.
-The building provides all the relevant services for safety and security, and offers only a cafe restaurant and ATM / cashier services.
+The building provides all the relevant services for safety and security.

 The distance between Riga Passenger Terminal and the Old Town is easily walkable (only 0,5 km, approx 10 min walk).
 There is a taxi rank located at the cruise port pier.
 Local transportation services include buses, trolleys and trams.

 - terminal address - "3a Eksporta Str, Riga, LV-1010"

 - The facility is open between 9 am - 6 pm.

 - In the building there are waiting hall, luggage room, ATM machine, currency exchange desk, cafe restaurant.

 - Car parking (Europark) costs EUR 12 per vehicle per day (24 hours).